nazrulworld/plone.app.fhirfield/README.rst

 Field's value is a specilized class `plone.app.fhirfield.value.FhirResourceValue` which has reponsibilty to act as proxy of `fhirclient model's class <https://github.com/smart-on-fhir/client-py>`_.
 This class provides some powerful methods.

-FhirResourceValue::as_json
+FhirResourceValue::json

-    Originally this method is derived from fhirclient base model, you will always have to use this method during negotiation (although our serializer doing that for you automatically).
+    Originally this method is derived from fhir base model, you will always have to use this method during negotiation (although our serializer doing that for you automatically).
 This method not takes any argument, it returns FHIR json representation of resource.

 FhirResourceValue::patch